KohoVolit/api.parldata.eu/README.rst

 Each API response provides meta-information besides the data.
 The resulting data are stored in field *_items*.
 Field *_links* contains links to other pages of the result.

+All times are stored in UTC time.
+The `Client module`_ provides helper functions to convert time between UTC and local timezone.

 The default format of the response is JSON as specified in Popolo.
 You can request XML by sending *Accept: application/xml* in request header, nevertheless Popolo does not define serialization of the data to XML.

 Historical changes in the data are tracked by the API.
 Former values of the properties are stored in the *changes* property.